AviatrixSystems/Docs/HowTos/AdminUsers_DuoAuth.rst

 Objectives
 ===========

-This document describes a reference design using Aviatrix Controller console’s user management and Duo authentication capability to manage multiple users with admin privileges.
+This document describes a reference design using the Aviatrix Controller console’s user management and Duo authentication capability to manage multiple users with admin privileges.